ecadagiani/basic-web-template/README.md

 ## Features
+### Handlebars HTML
+The HTML build use handlebar [https://handlebarsjs.com/](), you can put your data in `data.json`, add some helpers functions in `handlebarHelpers.js`, and your partials in the folder `src/partials`.

 ### SASS
 This template use dart-sass [https://sass-lang.com/dart-sass]() to build css, you can use all features and syntax (ex: `@use foo`).
 Use relative path `my/path/toStyle`.